The Likeability Factor in Retail

 - Helpful: Pitch in and do more; everyone likes positive self-starters.

-- Patient: Everyone learn in different ways and in different speeds.
+- Patient: Everyone learn in different ways and at different speeds.
 The people who are patient are also more likeable, wouldn't you agree?

 - Happy: Happy people make us happy.
 There is nothing worse than being with someone who you know will die of terminal seriousness.
 A friendly, magnanimous person is engaging and someone we want to be around.
 Traditionally, salespeople are not someone we want to be around—unless they are likeable that is.

 - Be Flexible: Be flexible in your thinking.
 Although we might respect their position, rigid people are not necessarily the most likeable people.
-Customers always have special requests and desires that don not fit neatly into your store's polices and procedures.
+Customers always have special requests and desires that do not fit neatly into your store's policies and procedures.
 This trait may require an examination of your store's return policy.
 It's hard to be happy when delivering bad news.

 - The Ability to Ignore: Sometimes people make stupid and hurtful statements, and the best thing to do is to ignore not criticize them.
 A likeable sales professional has to let things roll off his or her back.

 - Communicate in Their Style: Match how you talk to your customer.
 If he speaks slowly, respond by speaking slowly.
 If she likes using examples, then respond with examples.
-Go at the pace of your customer not yours.
-Too often, salespeople rapid fire features at a customer and they become overwhelmed.
+Go at the pace of your customer, not yours.
+Too often, salespeople, rapid-fire features at a customer and they become overwhelmed.
 This happens when we don't match their style.
-Some customer want to go fast.
+Some customers want to go fast.

 - The Rule of Reciprocity: If you give something to somebody, he will generally like you.
 It could be as simple as offering a piece of hard candy at a checkout counter.
 A free gift with a purchase always works.
 Or even better, a compliment on their buying process.